- Beyond Energy Neutrality – Ejby Molle Wastewater Treatment Plant

 Energy Globe World Awards 2018

-Finalist in the category Earth
+Winner in the category Earth

 The goal of this project is to establish a new technology for concrete by using carbon.
 Carbon cannot corrode, and its lifespan is much longer thatn the one of the ferroconcrete, thus reducing the environmental impact the currently used ferroconcrete has.
 This newly developed material called carbonconcrete is now on the way to a marketable commodity with Europe as the world‘s leading supplier of this technology.